tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

   steps:
 ```

-This pivot changes the basic form to think about goals instead of random questions.
+This approach changes the basic form to think about goals instead of random questions.
 A question could be anything, but a goal helps focus the direction in more substantial, narrative ways.

 Instead of writing documentation around questions such as, "For what purpose were gizmos created?"
 The goals might be something like these: